msiqueiras/exploratory-data-analysis-kaggle/README.md

 # Repositorys inside
 ## Netflix Movies and TV Shows 🎦
 My first EDA was this.
-You will find the datastet and all about it in: https://www.kaggle.com/datasets/shivamb/netflix-shows
+You will find the datastet and all about it in: https://www.kaggle.com/datasets/shivamb/netflix-shows I needed to know:
+1. Are there how many movies and tv shows in dataset?
+2. What is top 5 country with more productions?
+3. How many productions released for year?
+4. What is the mean of movies duration?
+5. How many movies productions release in your birth year?